oneeve8/kobble-data/content/videonarrativehowto.md

 Cut, copy, move and delete Items

-Use productivity features on the iPad as they relate to using Kobble, Draggiitems and links from the web to Kobble
+Use productivity features on the iPad as they relate to using Kobble,

+And you’ll learn to
+Drag items and links from the web to Kobble
-Streaming an archived book in Kobble
+Stream an archived book in Kobble

 Retrieve a lost item from GitHub